qt/qtwebchannel/README.md

     });
     </script>

-An example which shows all this can be found in `examples/standalone`.
+An example which shows all this in action can be found in `examples/standalone`.

 ### Usage from QtQuick